adblockradio/stream-audio-fingerprint/README.md

 This module is a duplex stream (instance of stream.Transform) that converts a PCM audio signal into a series of audio fingerprints.
 It works with audio tracks as well as with unlimited audio streams, e.g. broadcast radio.

+It is one of the foundations of the [Adblock Radio project](https://github.com/adblockradio/adblockradio).

 ## Credits

 The [acoustic fingerprinting](https://en.wikipedia.org/wiki/Acoustic_fingerprint) technique used here is the landmark algorithm, as described in the [Shazam 2003 paper](http://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf).